 Nancy Faulk Loethen

-Nancy Faulk Loethen was born in Chadborn, North Carolina.
+Nancy Faulk Loethen was born in Chadbourn, North Carolina.
 She and her five older siblings were raised by her mother and grandparents, who lived on a farm.
 She experienced the war through listening to the radio and reading the letters of neighbors whose sons served in the military.

 In this interview, conducted by her grandson Zachary, Nancy recalls participating in town blackouts and hearing bomber planes fly out of nearby Fort Bragg.
 As a thirteen-year-old when the war ended, Nancy remembers rejoicing after hearing President Roosevelt’s victory speech on the radio.
 She also remembers growing up on a farm and balancing work and school attendance.